 git log --oneline master..origin/master

-To approve the changes and merge them into your local master branch with the following commands:
+To approve the changes and merge them into your local master branch use the following commands:

 git checkout master